 - 4-6 large eggs

 - Preheat grill for medium high heat.

 - Chop potatoes, onion and bell pepper.
 Add olive oil to skillet and place onto grill to heat up.
-Add chopped vegetables to skillet, season with salt and black pepper and give it a stir.
-Let vegetables cook for 10-12 minutes.
+Add chopped vegetables to skillet, season with BBQ rub and give it a stir.
+Let the vegetables cook for 10-12 minutes.

 - Remove skillet from heat, drizzle hash with warmed barbecue sauce and serve.
 Pair with toast or tortillas.
 You can add shredded cheese to this dish as well.

 Photos by: Sabrina Baksh for derrickriches.com